kyu-sz/LaS-VPE-Platform/README.md

       </property>
       ```

-4. If you choose to run algorithms based on Caffe, no matter the
+4. If you choose to run algorithms based on Caffe2, no matter the
  algorithms use CPU-only or GPUs, you must have CUDA 8.0 installed on every
  node in your cluster.